 These haunted artworks will magically change their appearance at a certain time of day (usually in the morning or evening).
 We'll update this guide if more haunted fakes come to light, and you can find more information on their spooky properties in the list above.

 Animal Crossing: New Horizons Redd

 Redd is a a shady art dealer who shows up to peddle his wares on your island on various days (the schedule appears to be random, as opposed to New Leaf where the rogue trader turned up at the same time once a week).

 How do you unlock Redd?

-Assuming you have the game updated to at least version 1.2.0 (the 23rd April 2020 update which added Redd to the game), follow the steps below to unlock the expanded museum, find Redd and get your hands on his priceless artwork.
+Make sure you have the latest update of the game installed (Redd was added in version 1.2.0 on 23rd April 2020), and then follow the steps below to unlock the expanded museum, find Redd, and get your hands on his priceless artwork.

 Note.
 The following steps take place over several days, so be prepared to wait it out.
 Assuming you don't engage in any time travel-related shenanigans, that is...

 - Visit the museum and talk to Blathers.
-Assuming you've been supporting the cultural development of your island and donating fish, bug and fossil specimens to the owl in sufficient quantities (we're uncertain of the exact requirements at the moment), he'll be considering adding an art wing to the museum.
-If you can bring him a work of art to kick things off...
+Assuming you've been donating fish, bug and fossil specimens to the owl in sufficient quantities, he'll be considering adding an art wing to the museum.
+If you can bring him a work of art to kick things off, that is...

 - The next day Isabelle will announce sightings of a suspicious character around the island.
 Find Redd and buy whatever artwork he's selling with the special 'Cousin's Discount'